DrugLib.com — Drug Information Portal

 Uterine curettage is usually performed under the anesthesia of propofol-fentanyl or para-cervical block,of which generally has significant incidence of respiratory depression which increases the demand on intraoperative monitoring, or has unavoidable insufficient blockade which results in intraoperative suffering of pain.
 Butorphanol is an analgesic with combined effects on mu and kappa opioid receptors leading to a role as analgesia and sedation.
 The investigators hypothesized that combined propofol with butorphanol during uterine curettage would produce optimal effectiveness of these two drugs by adding sedative and analgesic effects together.
 In addition, it would decrease the intraoperative consumption of propofol without increase the incidence of side effects.
 Furthermore, such combination would alleviate postoperative pain.

-Comparison of Butorphanol and Tramadol Associated PCA After Hysterectomy [Completed]
+Comparison of Butorphanol and Tramadol Associated Patient-Controlled Analgesia (PCA) After Hysterectomy [Completed]

 Comparison of Pain Therapeutic Effects After Benign Mastectomy [Completed]

-With the incremental trend of benign breast tumor, the surgical process of mastectomy was proceeded too much every day, especially in the Maternal Health Care Hospital, but whether can find one way to relief the postoperative pain after such operation is still unknown.
-We hypothesized that the pain from the relatively small surgery may not be significant compared with different treatments, even no drug was delivered to them.
-So then we are enrolling patients who underwent mastectomy from benign breast tumor, and observing the analgesic effects of different drugs.
+With the incremental trend of benign breast tumor, the surgical process of mastectomy was proceeded too much every day, especially in the Maternal Health Care Hospital, but whether the investigators can find another way to relieve the postoperative pain after such an operation is still unknown.
+The investigators hypothesized that the pain from the relatively small surgery may not be significant compared to different treatments, even if no drug was delivered to them.
+The investigators are enrolling patients who underwent mastectomy from benign breast tumor, and are observing the analgesic effects of different drugs.

 more trials >>